miccal/homebrew-miccal/README.md

 ## Why do you have these as separate Casks?

 * `m-libreoffice` will install the latest version (be it a stable release or a release candidate) of `libreoffice` and the binary `soffice` aliased to the binary `libreoffice` using the AARNet (Australian Academic and Research Network) as a mirror.
-Note that the original `libreoffice-rc` Cask was removed from the `homebrew-cask-versions` repo [via this PR](https://github.com/Homebrew/homebrew-cask-versions/pull/8283).
 * `m-little-snitch` will install the latest version (be it a stable release or a nightly release) of `little-snitch`.
-Note that the original `little-snitch-nightly` Cask was removed from the `homebrew-cask-versions` repo [via this PR](https://github.com/Homebrew/homebrew-cask-versions/pull/9604).
 * `m-mactex-no-gui` will install the latest version of `mactex-no-gui` using the AARNet as a mirror.
 * `m-tex-live-utility` will install the latest version (be it a stable release or a beta release) of `tex-live-utility`.
 * `m-tor-browser` will install the latest `en-US`-language version (be it a stable release or an alpha release) of `tor-browser`.